kerrimov/the-ssspace/README.md

 ### Syntax

-- Keep code lines under 80 columns wide..
+- Keep code lines under 80 columns wide.
 - Use soft tabs set to 2 spaces.
 - Indent lines with tabs instead of spaces.
 - Use single quotes.